konsept-ch/Claroline/README-SETUP.md

 docker exec -it dgcs-claroline-web scripts/seed-dev.sh --courses=3 --sessions=2 --events=2 --reset
 ```

+Need demo sessions to appear immediately under a specific user (e.g. `root`)?
+Add `--enroll-user=root` and the script will register that account to every generated session so “Mes séances” lists aren’t empty.

 ## Troubleshooting

 - **Composer install keeps running** – blow away the `claroline_claroline_vendor` volume so dependencies can be reinstalled cleanly.